 After lunch at the local café overlooking the falls, you can kick the action into a higher gear and trundle over rocky terrain to reach Langjökull - Iceland's second largest glacier.
 Provided with suits, gloves and helmets you can kick the action into a higher gear and go snowmobiling – this is a great adrenalin fix, and the views are astounding, provided the weather behaves itself.

 The super jeeps you travel in are specially formatted 4x4 vehicles and are the only types that are able to cross the terrain to reach the glacier.
 This excursion is a firm favourite of Original Travel’s and is a great way to immerse yourself in Iceland’s wild scenery and fascinating geology.

 Get Off the Ring Road

 As an alternative to the classic Golden Circle route, head north-east for the 162-mile Diamond Circle, perfect for those wanting to do a self-drive.
 Highlights of the route include Lake Myvatn, which is a great spot for bird watchers; Dettifoss waterfall, which holds the title of Europe's most powerful waterfall; and the fishing town of Hùsavík, which is fantastic for whale watching, particularly in the summer.

 Thorsmork - or valley of Thor (god of lightning) - is a mountain ridge situated between three ice caps, including the popular Eyjafjallajokull volcano that last erupted in 2010.
-This picture-perfect area is ideal for hiking with longer or shorter routes available for to cater for hikers of any experience If the weather permits, explore this lush green landscape by jeep escorted by local guides who will retail the events of the famous eruption.
+This picture-perfect area is ideal for hiking with longer or shorter routes available for to cater for hikers of any experience If the weather permits, explore this lush green landscape by jeep escorted by local guides who will retell the events of the famous eruption.